vgteam/libbdsg/docs/rst/tutorial.rst

 .. code-block:: python

+        from bdsg.bdsg import ODGI
-        gr = odgi.graph()
+        gr = ODGI()
-        gr.load("example_graph.odgi")
+        gr.deserialize("example_graph.odgi")

 Loading in Pre-Existing Data
 ============================

 Provided that data has been serialized in ODGI format, it is possible to read it directly from a file.
 Download a `*.odgi file` and load it into python with:

 .. code-block:: python

+        from bdsg.bdsg import ODGI
-        brca2 = odgi.graph()
+        brca2 = ODGI()
         brca2.load("cactus-brca2.odgi")

 We can poke around this data and get the sequence of the path with: